DHTMLX/scheduler-docs/data/timeline_view.md

 ~~~

-The column object accepts the following properties:
+The column's object accepts the following properties:

 - label - `string` - optional, the header label
 - width - `number` - optional, the width of the column